-Because at structural level our brains are similar to that of dogs we have a lot in common.
+Because, at a structural level, our brains are similar to that of dogs we have a lot in common.
 Therefore, they go through the same stages and have the same brain wave pattern.

 If you find your emotional support dog breathing heavily while sleeping, he is in the short-wave sleep stage (SWS).

 Theories have shown that when dogs dream, they are in the rapid eye movement (REM) cycle of sleep and the twitching or moving their paws is a sign of dreaming.

 Let's take a look at what your four-legged companion's dreams are like?

 We know that the electrical activity in the brain causes dreams; this also holds true for dogs.
 Their dreams are a succession of images too.

 While this can occur during any stage of sleep, vivid dreams, however, occur when dogs enter a deep stage sleep.
 Once there, they start breathing heavily and have other involuntary movements such as rapid eye movements, moving all four of their paw

 This stage is also called rapid eye movement (REM) stage for this matter.

 Now that we have established that dogs dream too, the nature of these dreams is not known to man.

 Obviously, we can't have a dog explain and tell us the details of his dreams.
 So, we can only assume that their dreams consist of their daily activities such as chasing after a bird or something, playing and eating.

 Similar to how our dreams are centered around our daily activities.

 Are you wondering if your dog ever dreams of you?

 It is possible because dogs relive the moments that happened while they were awake.
 So, whatever they saw or did can come up while they are dreaming.
 This explains the twitching and other movements they make while dreaming.